AguaClara/aguaclara_tutorial/AguaClara_Interactive_Tutorial.md

 |:-------- |:--------:| --------:|
 | 1        |    2     |        3 |

-1. Create a table of your favorite animal, food, and place.
+1. Create a table listing your favorite animal, food, book, and place on campus.
 Try out the different cell justifications:

 <!--- Fill you answer here. --->